Cutaway PVC Half-Pipe Mold Parts

 The first thing to do in using either of the methods explained here, is to thickness the wood down to 0.090” and cut it to a length which is 4” longer than the finished length.
 Then the bending of this short section proceeds mostly as a standard hot-pipe bend.
 What is not standard, however, is that the bend is extreme compared to the 6” length of the section, i.e. the wood is bent into a complete 180-degree “U” in a length of 6”.

 To make this bend, the wood will need to be on the copper pipe for a more than a few minutes (rocking slowly to distribute the heat, very important).
 The wood must be kept moist to avoid scorching.
 Woody recommends the aluminum foil envelope demonstrated in the LMI video on side bending.
 If the wood seems to stop bending before a complete “U” is formed, open the envelope (gently) and douse the wood with water on both sides.
 Spritz or dunk the wood into a trough or bucket of water is the quickest and easiest way to wet both sides of the wood with the aluminum foil pulled back.
 When the wood has been soaked, close the foil envelope and go back to the hot pipe.

 One final caution.
 Be sure to apply pressure evenly across the width of the cutaway section so as not to twist it, causing it to split.
 This would not be good.
 Use pressure cauls across both ends of the cutaway section.

-If you spread the heat over the entire bend before applying serious bending pressure with your hands, bending this short section of wood will much less difficult.
+If you spread the heat over the 3-4" center of the bend before applying serious bending pressure with your hands, bending this short section of wood will be much less difficult.

 Chapter 06_ The Mini and the Cutaway